 If your books are gathering dust on the shelf, this site can help you swap them.
 Register, make a list of your unwanted books, and add the books you want to your ‘wishlist’.
 When another member has a book on your wishlist up for grabs, ReadItSwapIt will send you a notification.

 Alternatively, if you don’t fancy swapping online, you could always organise your own swap shop with your friends and family.

-No swipe-able card keys that never work, no towels folded into swans, no chocolates on the pillow… okay, well that isn’t a good thing, but you can always put those on yourself.
-Swapping homes instead of paying for a pricey hotel can make you a massive saving on your holiday, and give you a much better sense of what it might be like to be a local.
+No swipe-able card keys that never work, no towels folded into swans, no chocolates on the pillow… okay, well the latter isn’t a good thing, but you can always put those on yourself.
+Swapping homes instead of paying for a pricey hotel or apartment can make you a massive saving on your holiday.
+It can give you a much better sense of what it might be like to be a local, too.